researchart/re19/submissions/124chazette/README.md

 The .pdf file containing instructions about the coded data.

-The raw data contains only the answers from the 107 participants who completed the survey.

-Blank cells indicate that the participant did not provide an answers to the corresponding question or answer option.
+The raw data contains only the responses from the 107 participants who completed the survey.
+Blank cells indicate that the participant did not provide a response to the corresponding question or answer option.

-All answers are anonymyzed and identified by an unique ID.
+All responses are anonymyzed and identified by an unique ID.

 _________